 5. Dismantle the school-to-prison pipeline

-Our goal is that we will interrupt and dismantle the use of punitive and exclusionary discipline practices, to reduced disproportionately in scholars’ outcomes.
+Our goal is that we will interrupt and dismantle the disproportionately high use of punitive and exclusionary discipline practices which currently adversely impact our scholars' outcomes.

-We advocate against zero tolerance policies to create alternative forms of discipline that are innovated approaches to safe school communities, and that rely on restorative justice and community building instead of criminalization.
+We advocate against zero-tolerance policies to create alternative forms of discipline that are innovative approaches to safe school communities, and that rely on restorative justice and community building instead of criminalization.

-We utilize healing and restorative approaches to resolve conflict, repair harm, and providing all children with safe, nurturing, environments that promote scholars' social, emotional, and academic development.
+We utilize healing and restorative approaches to resolve conflict, repair harm, and seek to provide all children with safe and nurturing environments that promote scholars' social, emotional, and academic development.